joybiswas007/torrents-api/README.md

 ANIME_TOSHO=https://animetosho.org
 TORRENTZ2=https://torrentz2.nz
 ```

+Added MongoDB support.
+Make sure to fill `MONGDB_URI`.
+NO data duplications.
+If a user
+search for something that is already present in db it won't be saved into db.

 Anidex and Pirateiro has some kind of protection enabled.
 To bypass that
 need cookies from their sites.
 So, visit Anidex and Pirateiro open network tab